 16. Mammoth Mountain Ski Resort – California

-Located at the Mammoth Lakes near the famous Yosemite National Park, Mammoth Mountain Ski Resort is not only a popular ski resort in California but also one of the best ski resorts for beginners in the USA.
+Located at the Mammoth Lakes near the famous Yosemite National Park, Mammoth Mountain Ski Resort is not only a popular ski resort in California but also one of the best ski resorts for beginners in the US.

 If you are planning to learn skiing and snowboarding, there’s no better place than Mammoth Mountain in eastern California!